 - the existence of a right of appeal to a supervisory authority

-The data subject shall also have the right to obtain information as to whether personal data have been transferred to a third country or to an international organisation.
-If this is the case, the data subject shall also have the right to obtain information on the appropriate safeguards in relation to the transfer.
+Furthermore, the data subject shall have the right to obtain information as to whether personal data have been transferred to a third country or to an international organization.
+If this is the case, the data subject also has the right to obtain information about the appropriate safeguards in connection with the transfer.

 If a data subject wishes to exercise this right of access, he or she may, at any time, contact our data protection officer or another employee of the controller.

-- c) Right of rectification
+c) Right to rectification

 If a data subject wishes to exercise this right to rectify, he or she may, at any time, contact our data protection officer or another employee of the controller.

 d) Right to erasure (right to be forgotten)

-- The personal data were collected or otherwise processed for purposes for which they are no longer necessary.
+- The personal data were collected or otherwise processed for such purposes for which they are no longer necessary.

-- The data subject withdraws the consent on which the processing was based pursuant to Article 6 (1)(a) of the GDPR or Article 9 (2)(a) of the GDPR and there is no other legal basis for the processing.
+- The data subject withdraws his or her consent on which the processing was based pursuant to Art.
+6 (1) a) DSGVO or Art.
+9 (2) a) DSGVO and there is no other legal basis for the processing.

-- The data subject objects to the processing pursuant to Article 21 (1) of the GDPR and there are no overriding legitimate grounds for the processing, or the data subject objects to the processing pursuant to Article 21 (2) of the GDPR.
+- The data subject objects to the processing pursuant to Art.
+21 (1) DSGVO and there are no overriding legitimate grounds for the processing, or the data subject objects to the processing pursuant to Art.
+21 (2) DSGVO.

 - The personal data have been processed unlawfully.

-- The deletion of the personal data is necessary for compliance with a legal obligation under Union or Member State law to which the controller is subject.
+- The erasure of the personal data is necessary for compliance with a legal obligation under Union or Member State law to which the controller is subject.

-- The personal data was collected in relation to information society services offered pursuant to Art.
-8 (1) DSGVO.
+- The personal data has been collected in relation to information society services offered pursuant to Article 8 (1) of the GDPR.

-If one of the aforementioned reasons applies, and a data subject wishes to arrange for the deletion of personal data stored by us, he or she may, at any time, contact our data protection officer or another employee of the controller.
+If one of the aforementioned reasons applies, and a data subject wishes to arrange for the erasure of personal data stored by us, he or she may, at any time, contact our data protection officer or another employee of the controller.
 Our data protection officer or another employee will arrange for the erasure request to be complied with immediately.